SWIM-ucf/SWIM/README.md

 - .space
 - .word

-All of this wholly developed with the [Rust](https://www.rust-lang.org/) language with the interface built with the [Yew](https://yew.rs/) framework which uses [WebAssembly](https://webassembly.org/) and JavaScript to also house the emulation core and parser/assembler.
+All of this wholly developed with the [Rust](https://www.rust-lang.org/) language with the interface built with the [Yew](https://yew.rs/) framework which uses [WebAssembly](https://webassembly.org/) and JavaScript to house the emulation core and parser/assembler.

 ## Compiling